awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-import.md

 ------

-## Related Information<a name="audience-define-import-related"></a>
+## Related information<a name="audience-define-import-related"></a>

-For more information about the Import Jobs resource in the Amazon Pinpoint API, including the supported HTTP methods and request parameters, see [Import Jobs](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-jobs-import.html) in the *Amazon Pinpoint API Reference*\.
+For more information about the Import Jobs resource in the Amazon Pinpoint API, including the supported HTTP methods and request parameters, see [Import jobs](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-jobs-import.html) in the *Amazon Pinpoint API Reference*\.